xpetrl/sqlitelike/README.md

 # sqlitelike
-A sqlite clone from scratch in C
+A sqlite clone from scratch in C (pull requests welcome)